The Bitterest Dispute – Contesting A Will

 It is important to recognise that cases surrounding challenges to Wills and claims under the Inheritance (Provision for Family and Dependants) Act 1975 are all dependant on their individual facts so it is important to take legal advice early if you believe you may have a claim.

-Bennett Griffin are award winning solicitors based in West Sussex with offices in central Worthing and Ferring.
+Bennett Griffin is an award-winning solicitor based in West Sussex with offices in central Worthing and Chichester.
 Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our Contentious Wills, Trusts and Probate department is able to advise and assist you in relation to contesting a Will or bringing a claim under the Inheritance act.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.